By Andrew McAllister & Helena Morris, Wood’s Homes Team Leaders

 On this International Day for the Elimination of Violence Against Women, we need to be talking about boys.

 Today is the International Day for the Elimination of Violence Against Women and it marks the beginning of the 16 Days of Activism Against Gender Violence Campaign.
 This international campaign makes the critical link between violence against women and human rights by linking November 25 to December 10, which is International Human Rights Day.

 By Dr. Angelique Jenney, Wood’s Homes Research Chair in Children’s Mental Health

 Resilience is the capacity to recover from adversity.
 It is not something that children are born with; it unfortunately only arises out of difficult experiences.

 By Brendan Shea, Wood’s Homes Team Leader

-Earlier this year, I got the chance to meet with Dean Soenen, Director of Street Services at Wood’s Homes.
-Check out the below Q&A to hear what Dean had to say about his experience at Wood’s!
+Earlier this week I got to chat with Christopher Tuma, a Youth and Family Counsellor with Wood’s Homes Temple program.
+Check out the below Q&A to hear what Christopher had to say about his experiences at Wood’s Homes!